 Port Macquarie, New South Wales 2444, Australia

 Located north of Sydney in New South Wales, the Koala Hospital is a licensed Wildlife Rehabilitation Facility with a treatment room, eight intensive care units and a rehabilitation yard.
 Currently, numerous koalas are being for burns and other injuries onsite but major surgeries and X rays are performed at Port Macquarie Veterinary Hospital a few miles away.
-In addition to individual monetary donations, the Koala Hospital offers an “koala adoption” service where donors can select featured koalas, in addition an option to a “plant a koala food tree and small gifts like branded refrigerator magnets.
-The hospital is open to visitors during regular hours and self-guided or guided tours are available.
-The hospital is also welcoming international volunteers for the Australia fires through an application process and $80 fee.
+In addition to individual monetary donations, the Koala Hospital offers an “koala adoption” service where donors can select featured koalas.
+There is also an option to a “plant a koala food tree and small gifts like branded refrigerator magnets.

 RSPCA New South Wales

 RSPCA Australia is seeking donations for all of its independent units for the devastating Australia fires, but none more important than in New South Wales.
 The second oldest unit of the RSPCA founded in 1873, the NSW branch operates nine shelters and four veterinary hospitals that are playing a critical roles in rescuing and rehabilitating animals.
 Additionally, RSCPA inspectors (Royal Society for the Prevention of Cruelty to Animals) have worked alongside other service organizations in fire zones and helped with evacuations of animals.